 You can find plenty of free mindfulness exercises online, why not try one out and see if your mood improves!

 We've all heard the term beauty sleep, but why is it so important to get a good night's rest?

-Well, sleep is absolutely essential to a healthy body and mind.
+Well, sleep is absolutely essential to a healthy body and mind, no matter what stage of life we're in.
 It is the time in which our body works to rest and repair itself, after which we awake refreshed and reenergized for a new day.

 A bad night's sleep increases our cortisol levels, leading us to feel tired, stressed, and hungry throughout the next day.
 And our skin will look like we feel!
 Dark under-eye circles, puffiness, dry and dull skin are just some of the pesky side effects of a lack of sleep, and a continued pattern of poor sleep and excess stress hormones can prematurely age us by years.